 A note receivable earns interest revenue for the holder.
 This revenue is recorded by making the following journal entry:

-When the face value and interest thereon is collected, the following entry is made:
+When the face value as well as interest thereon is collected, the following entry is passed:

 On October 1, 2014, the Western company received a 120 day, 5% note from Southern company in the settlement of an account of $45,000.
 The Western company collected the note at maturity.
 The company makes adjusting entries only at the end of the year.

 Required: Prepare journal entries to record the acquisition of the note, recognition of interest revenue and the collection of the note at due date.

 *(4,5000 × .05) × 3/12 = 562.5

 (3).
 Collection of note:

 *(4,5000 × .05) × 1/12 = 187.5